ergoplatform/oracle-core/docs/specs/Basic-Oracle-Pool-Spec.md

 In this design all of the oracles are incentivized to be the first to submit the collection transaction to generate the new finalized datapoint.
 The first to get their collection accepted into a block (hereby dubbed the **collector**), gets double the reward for the current epoch payout.
 Thus we have incentives for both oracles submitting their individual datapoints on time as well as finalizing the oracle pool's datapoint every epoch.

 There is a *margin of error* which all oracles must be within in order to get rewarded for being accurate in the given epoch.
+They must be plus or minus the margin of error compared to the previous finalized datapoint.
 If they are not accurate, the current scheme does not pay them out (rather than slashing which is a bit aggressive).

 Submitting funds to the pool and oracles submitting datapoints are parallelized which allows for the pool to move through epochs smoothly.